djordjezikelic/djordjezikelic.github.io/_pages/about.md

 I am a fourth year PhD student at IST Austria where I am supervised by [Krishnendu Chatterjee](https://pub.ist.ac.at/~kchatterjee/) and [Petr Novotný](https://www.fi.muni.cz/~xnovot18/).
 Prior to IST, I obtained my undergraduate and master degrees in mathematics at the University of Cambridge, where I was a student at the lovely Gonville & Caius College.

-**New:** I will be joining Amazon as an Applied Scientist Intern in London, UK, from August - October 2022!
+**New:** I have joined Amazon as a (returning) Applied Scientist Intern in London, UK, during the period of August - October 2022.

 <!--My research focuses on developing algorithms for formally verifying correctness of software and for control with safety guarantees.
 Software is used in virtually all aspects of everyday life, and software systems are becoming ever more complex.
 Due to this high complexity, automated approaches are necessary to check that software is correct.
 Another domain in which formal guarantees are critical are systems with learned components.
 Recent years have seen tremendous success of machine learning and there is a natural aspiration to use machine learning in safety-critical applications such as autonomous driving or healthcare.
 Being able to provide formal safety guarantees in such systems is fundamental, since unsafe behavior can lead to catastrophic consequences.-->